-In his first 12 seasons at UMBC alone, French has coached 11 All-Region players and 52 All-Conference athletes, including the 2002 NEC Rookie of the Year, the 2002 and 2003 NEC Players of the Year, the 2006 America East Player of the Year and the 2012 America East Co-Rookie of the Year, as well as five Academic All-District team members.
-In addition, two of his players – Lisa Boone and Deanna Vecchio – have been inducted into the UMBC Athletic Hall of Fame.
+In his first 13 seasons at UMBC alone, French has coached 11 All-Region players and 57 All-Conference athletes, including the 2002 NEC Rookie of the Year, the 2002 and 2003 NEC Players of the Year, the 2006 America East Player of the Year and the 2012 America East Co-Rookie of the Year, as well as five Academic All-District team members.
+In addition, three of his players – Lisa Boone, Deanna Vecchio and Melanie Denischuk – have been inducted into the UMBC Athletic Hall of Fame.

-Another first occurred for French and the Retrievers in 2006 when junior college transfer Melanie Denischuk – the America East Player of the Year and a unanimous first-team all-conference pick – was selected as a top-25 finalist for the prestigious USA Softball Collegiate Player of the Year award.
+Another first occurred for French and the Retrievers in 2006 when Deniscuk, a junior college transfer that was named the America East Player of the Year and a unanimous first-team all-conference pick, was selected as a top-25 finalist for the prestigious USA Softball Collegiate Player of the Year award.